- Bakkt is a custody service that stores Bitcoin in cold storage.

 What is Bakkt?

-Bakkt is basically the New York Stock Exchange (NYSE), but for bitcoin.
-It will provide institutions with the chance to buy and sell digital assets in a US federally regulated environment.
-That means they can experience the ease, volume, and security for bitcoin that they already enjoy on traditional exchanges.
+So, Bakkt looks after the Bitcoin on behalf of ICE, which enables institutional investors to speculate on it in the form of futures trading.
+The combination provides institutions with the chance to buy and sell digital assets in a US federally regulated environment.
+That means they can experience the ease, volume, and security for Bitcoin that they already enjoy on traditional exchanges.

+Bakkt was announced in August 2018, but didn't launch until September 23 2019.
+ICE, which created it, is run by Wall Street giant Jeffrey Sprecher, who also serves as the chairman of NYSE.
 Sprecher noticed that many traditional investors were itching to get involved in cryptocurrency, but they needed it to be packaged and regulated in the right way.
 So ICE created Bakkt to meet investor demand.

-A brief history
+A brief history of Bakkt

-August 2018 – The Bakkt platform is announced by parent company Intercontinental Exchange (ICE)
+- August 2018 – The Bakkt platform is announced by parent company Intercontinental Exchange (ICE)

-December 2018 - Bakkt raises $182.5 million in funding round
+- December 2018 - Bakkt raises $182.5 million in funding round

-What’s so special about it
+What’s so special about it?

-That could be the assurance that big time institutional investors need to finally dive in to crypto.
-The company has said its goal is to turn bitcoin into the world’s first worldwide currency.
+That could be the assurance that big-time institutional investors need to finally dive in to crypto.
+The company has said its goal is to turn Bitcoin into the world’s first worldwide currency.

 How does Bakkt work?

-What can you do with Bakkt
+What can you do with Bakkt?